-PSY 734 (and its companion course PSY 735) promote mastery of basic knowledge and skills obtained in the earlier courses PSY 610 and PSY 611, as well as introducing advanced knowledge and training in the areas of child, marital, and family therapy.
+This course promotes mastery of basic knowledge and skills obtained in the earlier courses PSY 610 and PSY 611, as well as introducing advanced knowledge and training in the areas of child, marital, and family therapy.
 Methodologies and techniques covered in PSY 734 include play therapy, parenting skills training, family therapy with children, and marital therapy.
 The course also enhances students' understanding and application of the ethical issues and diversity issues involved in the utilization of these therapeutic interventions.
 Throughout the course, connections are made to practicing these methodologies from an integrated Catholic perspective.
 (Prerequisites: PSY 610, PSY 611)